jywu20/Notes/Computer Science/Circuit/HDL.md

 which sometimes makes optimization harder, so in the foreseenable future probably directly writing RTL will be a necessity for anyone who needs to make a final product and not just prototypes.

+We see that we *can* understand hardware description in the mindset of software engineering.
+We however have two caveats.
+The first is that the most natural concepts in software engineering, including structured programming, functions, etc. are *not* primitives in RTL, and the elementary concepts in RTL pertain to event-driven programming, and needs adaption to implement the concepts in ordinary software programming.
+The second is that timing and low-level parallelism are significantly more important in hardware designing.
+What we're doing actually is to see how to ensure good performance given *low* clock frequency but *high* parallelism.